Exchange and Provost: History

 The building housed the South Carolina convention to ratify the United States Constitution in 1788, and was the site of many of the events in George Washington's week-long stay in Charleston.
 He was greeted by a crowd on the balcony.
 The building continued as an Exchange until the 19th century, when it also became a post office.
+According to Frederic Bancroft in Slave-Trading in the Old South, "From colonial days until after the middle of the nineteenth century from several hundred to many thousand slaves were annually sold to the highest bidders, in front or just north of this building.
+As the postoffice was long in the Exchange, visitors as well as residents called there daily for their mail, and, after about 10 A. M. on sale-days, were sure to notice the crowd that gathered about the slaves."
 During the 19th century, the postmaster defended the Exchange's shipment of abolitionist pamphlets from angry Charlestonian rioters.

 In the American Civil War, the building remained a Confederate post office, but was hit by several shells during the war, and thus abandoned.
 In 1913, the building was granted to the Daughters of the American Revolution, who have preserved it ever since.
 In World War I, the building served as the army headquarters of General Leonard Wood and the United States Lighthouse Service—the latter having been in the building since the late 1800s.
 In World War II, the building not only served as a USO facility and canteen for troops, but served as the Coastal Picket Station for the Sixth Naval District of the United States Coast Guard.
 In 1965, the Half-Moon Battery, a 1698 fortification, was discovered underneath the building.